 Rhubarb

 You may have already seen wild rhubarb growing in dense, moist areas at the edges of wooded areas.
-Rhubarb loves semi-shaded spots with lots of moisture, organic matter and little salt.
+Rhubarb loves well-lit spots with lots of moisture, organic matter and little salt.
 Rhubarb needs sufficient nitrogen in order to grow the leaf petiole (the edible part of the plant) and, in wild environments, can pull that nitrogen from the decaying organic matter nearby on the forest floor.

 If you don't happen to have a wooded area in your backyard, then you'll need to take care of the application of nitrogen-rich organic matter yourself.
 This organic matter can be applied to the soil prior to planting rhubarb.